 - Obtained walk-away for private equity firm in an insider trading investigation initiated by state securities regulator.

-- Obtained walk-away for mutual fund adviser in SEC investigation focused on disclosures related to performance fees.
+- Obtained pre-testimony walk-away for mutual fund adviser in SEC investigation focused on disclosures related to performance fees.

 - Represented publicly traded company, board members, and officer defendants in shareholder class action concerning alleged misrepresentations in connection with IPO.